 Related: The Best Portable Grills

-Best Splurge: Kenyon B70082 Floridian All Seasons Portable Stainless Steel Electric Grill
+Kenyon Floridian Electric Grill

-Dimensions: 21 x 12.1 x 9.3 inches | Cooking Area: 155 square inches | Wattage: 1300 W | Use: Outdoor
+Material: Stainless steel | Dimensions: 21 x 12 x 7.3 inches | Cooking Area: 155 square inches | Wattage: 1300 watts | Use: Outdoor

-Related: The Best Meat Grinders
+Related: The Best Small Grills

 What to Look for in an Electric Grill

 Most electric grills are compact when compared to full-size gas and charcoal counterparts.
 Often less than 300 square inches means only a few burgers or veggie kebabs can be cooked at once.
 Some of these grills are small enough to use on the countertop while others have stands making them easy to use outside in, let’s say, a parking lot for tailgating, without having to bend over or risk stepping on it.
 You’ll want to keep in mind how many people you’re cooking for.
 Tabletop models tend to be smaller but, if you get one of the standing grills that can be used outside, you’ll likely get more cooking space, too.
 With that in mind, though, if you plan on using your grill indoors make sure you purchase one that is approved for indoor cooking (safety first!).

 Why Trust Simply Recipes?

-Read Next: The Best Food Storage Container Sets
+Read Next: The Best Charcoal Grills